Displays

 Explore the changing face of Edinburgh and our landmark building.

-The Museum on the Mound is housed in the magnificent, purpose-built head office of the Bank of Scotland.
+Museum on the Mound is housed in the magnificent purpose-built head office of Bank of Scotland.
 Today the building also serves as the Scottish headquarters for Lloyds Banking Group.
 Find out more about the fascinating history of this beautiful building.

 Use our interactive maps to see how the city has changed and grown since the 1600s.
 Find out how the Mound got its name.
 Have a go at building the Bank for yourself!